physerkm/My-Data-Analysis-with-Python-Notes/README.md

-Data Analysis with Python Notes
+# Data Analysis with Python Notes #

+These notes contain data analysis with python in Turkish language.